tasket/wyng-backup/README.md

 from the archive and written to the local volume.
 This results in reduced network usage at the expense of some extra CPU usage on the local machine, and also uses less local disk space when snapshots are a factor (implies '--sparse-write`).

+`--use-snapshot` _(experimental)_

+A faster-than-sparse option that uses a snapshot as the baseline for the `receive`, if one is available.
+Use with `--sparse` if you want Wyng to fall back to sparse mode when snapshots are not already present.

 `--dedup`, `-d`